 Alternating throughout the season, we have two people responsible for welcoming workshop participants.
 These workshop assistants are in charge of tracking registration as well as opening and closing the studio 30 minutes before and after the workshop.
 They take care of both the space and the participants.
 Acting as sentinels, they create a connection between the participants, the teachers and the 303 team.
 Do not hesitate to ask them for help, moral support, questions about an exercise or the space, etc.

 > Accessible (+) Workshops

 As part of its professional workshop programming, Studio 303 sometimes offers accessible (+) workshops to provide Deaf and disabled artists with professional development opportunities that address broader accessibility needs.
 These workshops include ASL or LSQ translation, and prioritize the accessibility needs of participants.
 These workshops will be identified in the workshop section of our website (header image and title).
 Priority is given to artists with disabilities (including a nuanced and open range of personal conditions and realities) and Deaf artists.

 To the best of its means, Studio 303 will reimburse accessibility-related expenses for workshops to allow Deaf and disabled artists to participate without additional out-of-pocket costs.
 Eligible expenses for reimbursement are those that are essential for the artist’s participation in the workshop (e.g., a sign language interpreter, a life assistant, additional costs for adapted transportation).

 > How it works

-If the cost of the workshop is a barrier, it is possible to apply for our Workshop Bursary, available via the workshop registration form.
-This bursary is available for the accessible (+) workshops as well as all other pro workshops in our programming.
-Check out this page for more information on the workshop bursary >
+If the cost of a workshop is a barrier, it is possible to apply for a bursary via the workshop registration form.
+More information on the workshop bursary here >